danielrosehill/Linux-Voice-And-Dictation-Resources/README.md

 ---

-## Foundations Of Transription: Models + Wrappers
+## Foundations of Transcription: Models + Wrappers

-The foundations of speech to text (in the modern era) are ASR models.
+The foundation of modern voice technology is ASR (automatic speech recognition) models.

 Typically these are chained with other smaller models to:

-- Add puncutation
+- Add punctuation
 - Add voice activity detection (some tools)
 - Add speaker identification/diarisation (some tools)